 For those to the north of the town centre, there is further good news with demolition finally in progress at the former Victorian town gasworks, a site long abused by the not quite late but definitely un-lamented Wessex Construction Company, and more recently the home of A1-Recovery and Practical Car Rentals.

 Development plans for the site were approved almost two years ago, subject to conditions relating to possible contamination and with those issues now resolved, it seems that the developer has decided to move on with the project.

-Construction on the Wessex site needs to start within 3 years of the decision notice, September 17; so hopefully the developers will start building work promptly once the demolition is complete.
+Construction on the Wessex site needs to start within 3 years of the decision notice, September 17 so we hope that the developers will start building work promptly once the demolition is complete.

 The Havant Borough Local Plan 2036